Hall of Fame Announces

 Starkey has been the play-by-play voice of the University of California Golden Bears since 1975, and broadcast the 49ers on radio from 1989 through 2008.
 He began his career as radio voice of the NHL’s California Golden Seals in 1972.

-The Hall of Fame’s first Legendary Station award will be presented to San Francisco’s All News KCBS, which is celebrating its centennial this year.
-KCBS traces its roots back to 1909, when the station was founded by Charles D. Herrold in San Jose.
+The Hall of Fame’s first Legendary Station Award will be presented to San Francisco’s All News KCBS, which is celebrating its centennial this year.
+KCBS traces its roots back to 1909, when the station was founded by Charles D. Herrold (BARHOF Class of 2006) in San Jose.

-Public voting for the Hall of fame was conducted online, as well as at selected Broadcast Legends and California Historical Radio Society events, including the KRE Live open house in Berkeley.
+Public voting for the Hall of fame was conducted online, as well as at selected Broadcast Legends and California Historical Radio Society events, including the Radio Day By The Bay event and open house in Berkeley.
 In all, more than 9,000 votes were cast in the seven open categories.

 The Bay Area Radio Hall of Fame’s Class of 2009 was feted during a gala ceremony and luncheon on Tuesday, September 29, 2009, at the Doubletree Inn on the Berkeley Marina, in conjunction with Broadcast Legends, with a capacity crowd in attendance.
 Among the presenters were Dave Sholin, Ben Fong-Torres, Ken Dito, Jim Dunbar, Mickey Luckoff and Rosie Allen.